alexbosworth/balanceofsatoshis/README.md

 - Requires an [installation of Node v12.20+](https://gist.github.com/alexbosworth/8fad3d51f9e1ff67995713edf2d20126)
 - Have a RaspiBlitz?
 Check out [this install guide](https://gist.github.com/openoms/823f99d1ab6e1d53285e489f7ba38602)
+- Have a RaspiBolt (or any Debian-based OS)?
+Check out [this manual installation guide](https://raspibolt.org/bonus/lightning/balance-of-satoshis.html)

 If you want to try out any command without npm install, you can also do `npx balanceofsatoshis` to run a command directly.